BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/playstyle.md

 #### **<a href="https://www.wowhead.com/spell=1022/blessing-of-protection" data-wowhead="spell=1022"></a>**

-Knowing when to use this will save more keys then you could imagine.
-This can be used to clear Necrotic stacks, immuning certain dangerous boss mechanics, or removing dangerous debuffs / stuns, Blessing of Protection is an extremely strong cooldown.
+Knowing when to use this will save you more keys then what you could imagine.
+This can be used to clear Necrotic stacks, immuning certain dangerous boss mechanics, or removing dangerous debuffs, Blessing of Protection is an extremely strong cooldown.

 #### **<a href="https://www.wowhead.com/spell=633/lay-on-hands" data-wowhead="spell=633"></a>**